School Physical Exam Clinic in Clio, MI

 • Behavioral Development — During this part of the physical, the examining physician will assess the child’s behavioral and intellectual development.
 They may evaluate self-esteem, ask about performance at school, emotional regulation, and any changes in the child’s behavior.

 • Immunizations — Before they can attend, some schools require that kids have certain immunizations.
 These may include Hepatitis B (HBV), Hepatitis A (HAV), inactivated poliovirus vaccine (IPV), MMR (measles, mumps, rubella), pneumococcal conjugate vaccine (PCV), DTaP (diphtheria, tetanus and pertussis), Haemophilus influenzae type b bacteria (Hib), varicella (chickenpox), MCV4 (meningitis), rotavirus, human papillomavirus (HPV), and influenza.

 Back to school physical exams will vary based on the child’s age, their health history and lifestyle factors, but typically consist of:

 If your child needs a physical exam for school, bring them to Clio Urgent Care!
-Our kind and compassionate professionals are experienced in performing school physicals and can help your little one participate in the important activities this school year.
-Call us today at (810) 919-9415 to book an appointment, or visit our clinic conveniently located at 4272 W. Vienna Road, Clio, MI 48420.
+Our kind and compassionate professionals are experienced in performing school physicals and can help your little one participate in important activities this school year.
+Contact us today to book an appointment, or visit our clinic conveniently located at 4272 W. Vienna Road, Clio, MI 48420.
 Our office is open seven days a week: Monday through Friday from 9 AM to 9 PM, and Saturday, Sunday & Holidays from 9 AM to 6 PM.
-We serve patients from Clio MI, Vienna Twp MI, Montrose MI, Birch Run MI, Millington MI, Mount Morris MI, Flushing MI, and Otisville MI.
-Looking forward to serve you!
+We serve patients from Clio MI, Montrose MI, Birch Run MI, Mount Morris MI, Beecher MI, Genesee County, MI, and surrounding areas.